Relatively hyperbolic groups with strongly shortcut parabolics are strongly shortcut: A Cayley graph with strongly shortcut parabolics

 Finally, we will need the next two theorems about strongly shortcut spaces and groups.

-\begin{thm}[{\cite[Proposition~3.4]{Hoda:shortcut_space}}] Let $X$ be a strongly shortcut metric space.
-Then there exists an $L_X > 1$ such that whenever $Y$ is a metric space and $C > 0$ and $f \colon Y \to X$ is an $(L_X,C)$-quasi-isometry up to scaling, then $Y$ is also strongly shortcut. \end{thm}
+\begin{thrm}[{\cite[Proposition~3.4]{Hoda:shortcut_space}}] Let $X$ be a strongly shortcut metric space.
+Then there exists an $L_X > 1$ such that whenever $Y$ is a metric space and $C > 0$ and $f \colon Y \to X$ is an $(L_X,C)$-quasi-isometry up to scaling, then $Y$ is also strongly shortcut. \end{thrm}

-\begin{thm}[{\cite[Theorem~C]{Hoda:shortcut_space}}] A group $G$ is strongly shortcut if and only if $G$ has a finite generating set $S$ for which $\Cay(G,S)$ is strongly shortcut. \end{thm}
+\begin{thrm}[{\cite[Theorem~C]{Hoda:shortcut_space}}] A group $G$ is strongly shortcut if and only if $G$ has a finite generating set $S$ for which $\Cay(G,S)$ is strongly shortcut. \end{thrm}

 \begin{proof}[Proof of \cref{ss_parabolics_in_cayley}] Let $G$ be a finitely generated group that is hyperbolic relative to strongly shortcut groups $(H_i)_i$.
-By \cref{ss_group}, we can choose generating sets $S_i$ of $H_i$ so that the Cayley graphs $\Cay(H_i,S_i)$ are strongly shortcut.
+By \cref{ss_group}, we can choose finite generating sets $S_i$ of $H_i$ so that the Cayley graphs $\Cay(H_i,S_i)$ are strongly shortcut.
 Then, by \cref{rough_approx_inv}, for each $i$, there exists an $L_i > 1$ such that any metric space that, up to scaling, is quasi-isometric to $(H_i, d_{S_i})$ with multiplicative constant $L_i$ is also strongly shortcut.
 By \cref{approximating_parabolics}, there is a finite generating set $S$ of $G$ and a $t > 0$ such that, for each $i$, if $d_S$ is the word metric coming from $S$ then $(H_i, t d_S)$ is quasi-isometric to $(H_i, d_{S_i})$ with multiplicative constant $L = \min_i L_i$.
 Thus each $(H_i, d_S)$ is strongly shortcut. \end{proof}